 Assist Wireless is another provider of free government cell phones.
-As of this writing (April 2019), they offer service in Arkansas, Maryland, Minnesota, Missouri and Oklahoma (tribal and non-tribal plans).
-While the plans are free of charge in Arkansas, Maryland, Minnesota and Missouri are free, Oklahoma residents have service plan options which range from free to $10 per month.
+As of this writing (April 2019), they offer service in Arkansas, Maryland, Missouri and Oklahoma (tribal and non-tribal plans).
+While the plans are free of charge in Arkansas, Maryland, and Missouri are free, Oklahoma residents have service plan options which range from free to $10 per month.

 What Assist Wireless Offers

 In the states of Arkansas, Maryland, and Missouri, residents can choose one of the following plans:

 Talk: 1,000 minutes | Text: 500 texts |Data: 50 MB